acorn-io/runtime/docs/docs/39-Authoring Acornfiles/07-args-and-profiles.md

 ### Defining default values

-Arguments to the Acorn can be standard `strings`, `ints`, `bools`, and other complex types.
+Arguments to an Acorn can be standard `strings`, `ints`, `bools`, and other complex types.
 When defining an argument, a standard default value should be provided.
 The syntax to define the type and default value is:

 ```cue
 args: {